terraform-viettelidc/terraform-provider-vcloud/website/docs/d/nsxt_network_imported.html.markdown

 Supported in provider *v3.2+* for NSX-T VDCs only.

 -> This is **not Terraform imported** data source, but a special **Imported** type of **Org VDC network** in NSX-T VDC.
-Read more about Imported Network in [official VCD documentation](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FB303D62-67EA-4209-BE4D-C3746481BCC8.html).
+Read more about Imported Network in [official VCLOUD documentation](https://docs.vmware.com/en/VMware-Cloud-Director/10.3/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FB303D62-67EA-4209-BE4D-C3746481BCC8.html).

 ## Example Usage (Looking up Imported Network in VDC)